-These wonderful pouches come with a variety of fillings, such as seasoned ground pork, shrimp, or mushroom.
+These wonderful pouches come with a variety of fillings, such as seasoned ground pork, shrimp, or mushrooms.

 They can also be cooked by simply steaming them.
 That, in my opinion, is missing the best part.

-The toasted crispy skin of the wrapper that comes when they are pan-fried to golden-brown perfection!
+The toasted crispy skin of the wrapper comes when they are pan-fried to golden-brown perfection!